|

 under which the relative average accuracy of competing estimators can be

-consistently estimated (as T-> +inf) from available data, and show that
+consistently estimated (as T-> +inf) from

-existing tests from the forecast evaluation literature may be adapted to the
+available data, and show that existing tests from the forecast evaluation

-problem of ranking these estimators.
-The proposed methods eliminate the need
+literature may be adapted to the problem of ranking these estimators.
+The

-for specific assumptions about the properties of the microstructure noise, and
+properties of the microstructure noise, and the need to estimate quantities

-the need to estimate quantities such as integrated quarticity or the noise
+such as integrated quarticity or the noise variance,

 Keywords: realised variance, volatility forecasting,